CloudNativeWales/Hugo/content/post/019_novembermeetup.md

 * Rapid elasticity
 * Measured service

 In summary the report tells you:

 * how they manage,
 * Secondly how they use metrics to classify low, medium, high and elite performers using the following metrics (Lead Time, Deployment Frequency, Change Fail, Time to Restore and Availability)
 * Thirdly shows the differences in capabilities of cloud computing higher performers than lower performers
 * Lastly it includes context around the benefits you gain from Devops.

-During the talk Dan Twining gave an Analogy of Florence Nightingale of how she collected and analysed her findings:
+During the talk Dan Twining gave an Analogy of Florence Nightingale :syringe: of how she collected and analysed her findings:

 * Establish disproportionally high mortality rate within British Army
 * Establish disproportionally high incidence of hospital deaths within Army deaths
 * Establish that hospital death rates due to "something destructive in the building itself"
 * Identify causes of army hospital mortality
 * Quantify the benefits of adopting better practises

 Once Florence Nightingale had conducted her research she was able to find out the following:

 * What the business cares about but has no direct control over (mortality)
 * Proof that doing things differently has a positive, significant effect on what the business cares about (destructive in the building
 * What can be controlled, what can be done differently (causes of army hospital mortality)

 Similarly in the devops report it includes:

 * Prove a high distribution of organisational performance across orgs of All sizes, locations, industry sectors
 * Prove that high organisational performance can be predicted by "software delivery and operational performance (SDO)"
-* Identify key capabilities and practises that drive SDO performance
+* Identify key capabilities and practices that drive SDO performance
-* Quantify the benefits of adopting better practises
+* Quantify the benefits of adopting better practices

 From the devops report  the following can be identified:

 * What the business cares about but has no direct control over (organisational performance)
 * Proof that doing things differently has a positive, significant effect on what the business cares about (SDO)
 * What can be controlled, what can be done differently. (key capabilities and practises)